-I loved that this was a true local festival.
-They had the lanterns, lion and dragon dances, and the fire crackers but mostly it had a lovely local family atmosphere.
+I loved that this was a truly local festival.
+They had the lanterns, lion and dragon dances, and the firecrackers but mostly it had a lovely local family atmosphere.
 We loved watching all the performances by the youngsters from the community, these girls in their dance recital were adorable but the boys of a similar age with their martial arts moves were equally sweet.

-The other ‘best thing’ about a visit to Chinatown, expecially during the celebrations, is the food.
-Of course we had to sample some and it was all delicious.
+The other ‘best thing’ about a visit to Chinatown, especially during the celebrations, is the food.
+Of course, we had to sample some and it was all delicious.
 If you are thinking about a visit to Kobe, for the Chinese New Year, or at any time here are our tips on the things not to miss in Kobe.

 Lyn Baker of A hole in my shoe was in Melbourne last year for the celebration.
 Melbourne is home to Australia’s oldest Chinatown and one of the oldest outside of Asia.

 I have only been to a couple of Chinese New Year celebrations and have found them to be a lot of colour, noise and excitement.
-Chinese-Australians in Melbourne celebrate this cultural festival with the same vigor and energy as they do in China, making a visit coinciding with Chinese New Year a vibrant and cultural event not to be missed.
+Chinese-Australians in Melbourne celebrates this cultural festival with the same vigour and energy as they do in China, making a visit coinciding with Chinese New Year a vibrant and cultural event not to be missed.

 Each year residents can expect fireworks, food, lion dancers and spectacular dragons to take over as Melbourne’s massive Chinese community celebrate with festivals and events.
 The Chinese New Year celebrations, known to bring people joy, happiness, good luck and good health are full of activity and booming with loud drumming music and firecrackers.